Behavioral Health Center

 The Behavioral Health Center offers comprehensive psychiatric and physical assessments and structured individual, group and family programming provided by a multidisciplinary team of highly qualified professionals.

-This team is led by a psychiatrist and includes a primary care physician, psychologist, mental health counselor, activity therapist, occupational therapist, social worker, psychiatric nurses and certified nursing assistants.
+This team is led by a psychiatrist and includes a nurse practitioner, psychologist, licensed master social worker, activity therapist, occupational therapist and psychiatric nurses.
 Other disciplines are included in the individual treatment planning as a need is identified.
-Additional disciplines may include physical therapist, speech therapist, pharmacist, community agency representatives and medical specialists.
+Additional medical professionals may include physical therapist, speech therapist, pharmacist, community agency representatives and medical specialists.

 The Behavioral Health Center program is designed to educate patients and families to better manage their conditions and ongoing recovery by developing healthier coping skills and a safe and secure follow-up plan for post discharge care.